b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - The JavaBeans pattern precludes the possibility of making a class immutable.
 - The **builder pattern** combines the safety of the telescoping constructor pattern with the readability of the JavaBeans pattern.
 - The Builder pattern simulates named optional parameters.
-- To detect invalid parameters as soon as possible, check parameter validity in the builder’s constructor and methods.
+- To detect invalid parameters as soon as possible, check parameter validity in the builder's constructor and methods.
 - The Builder pattern is well suited to class hierarchies.
 - **Covariant return typing**: a subclass method is declared to return a subtype of the return type declared in the superclass.
 - The builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.